DraakBW/DraakonUniverse/Characters/Azmodia, The One Thought Lost.md

 ### **Other Traits**
 ---
-**Sexuality:** Gay with a male lean
+**Sexuality:** Gay
 **Relationship Role:** Submissive Bottom
 **Relationship Status:** Taken
 # **Backstory:**
 ---
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Azmodia, "The One Thought Lost" is a naive draken concubine.
 He was thought to be exterminated with the rest of the Brightweaver clan, after the extermination.
-He is the younger brother to "[Draakon, The Broken Light](./Draakon,%20The%20Broken%20Light.md)," and Half brother to the clan's traitor "Uzoniitoth, of Dead Scales."Uzoniitoth hide Azmodia from the conquerors when he orchestrated their attack.
+He is the younger brother to "[Draakon, The Broken Light](./Draakon,%20The%20Broken%20Light.md)," and Half brother to the clan's traitor "[Uzoniitoth, of Dead Scales](./Uzoniitoth,%20of%20Dead%20Scales.md)."Uzoniitoth hide Azmodia from the conquerors when he orchestrated their attack.
 Azmodia serves as Uzoniitoth's concubine slave.
-He is young and does not remember his life before becoming a slave.
+After the conqueror's left he and Azmodia left the old stronghold and he branded him with the same mark he has.
+This mark symbolizes their connection and marks them with the lover's bond.
+As long as they both love each other the symbol prevents them from being separated.
+He is very young and does not remember his life before becoming a concubine.